At What Stage of the eCommerce Conversion Funnel Should You Cross-Sell?

 Cross-Sell the Right Way

 Let's take Everten, a kitchenware online store, as an example.
-When adding a specific item to your cart, like a 2 piece frypan set, Everten suggests complementary items that are a lower cost.
-These items aren't essential to using the frypan set, but can enhance their use.
+When adding a specific item to your cart, like a two-piece frypan set, Everten suggests complementary items that are cheaper.
+These items aren't essential to using the frypan set but can enhance its use.

-Implementing cross-sell personalization at this point therefore can show that you're paying attention to your customers' interests, which can increase the likelihood of a higher average order value.
-Additionally, recommended items that are cheaper than your customer's intended purchase item can imply higher value without having to spend outside of their budget, and that simply increasing profit isn't your only motive- but user experience is too.
+Implementing cross-sell personalization at this point can, therefore, show that you're paying attention to your customers' interests, which can increase the likelihood of a higher average order value.
+Additionally, recommended items that are cheaper than your customers' intended purchase items can imply higher value without having to spend outside of their budget, and simply increasing profit isn't your only motive—user experience is too.

 » Find out how and why to use eCommerce upsell and cross-sell recommendations